 The following figure shows the top 10 outliers for a query when the threshold is set to 1.
 The top 10 data points that are more than 1 standard deviation from the expected value are marked.

 The following figure shows the same data when the threshold is set to 5.
-Only 3 data points are more than 5 standard deviations from the expected value.
+Only 1 data point is more than 5 standard deviations from the expected value.

 Example: 1 top outlier per series, query, and chart

 This example shows how the calculation of the top outlier varies according to scope (series, query, or chart).
 The visualization is based on these queries: